lowcloudnine/csvtomd/README.md

                         The number of spaces to add between table cells and column dividers.
 Default is 2 spaces.
   -d DELIMITER, --delimiter DELIMITER
                         CSV delimiter, expected values: ',', ';'.
-Default is ,
+Default is ','
+  -i, --ignore_comments
-  -c COMMENT, --comment COMMENT
+                        Ignore lines starting with a given comment character -c COMMENT, --comment COMMENT
-                        Ignore comment lines, the default comment is #
+                        If ignore comments is set comments starting with the given character(s) will be ignored.
+The default comment character is #
+  -b, --remove_blank_lines
+                        Remove blank lines, the default is False
 ```

 # Contributions